Mrugank97/KNNavigate/README.md

 ## **Project Title**:
 **Scaling Up Nearest Neighbor Search : How Dataset Size and Dimensionality Affect KNN Variants**

+## **Professional Description:**

+This project investigates the performance trade-offs between efficiency and accuracy in KNN search algorithms.
+It compares three variants: Naive KNN, LSH, and KD-Tree, analyzing their training and testing time, memory usage, and effectiveness in finding the `K` nearest neighbors for varying dataset sizes (`N`) and dimensionalities (`D`).
+Through visualization, the project showcases the approximate nature of LSH and KD-Tree and how they might miss some true nearest neighbors in exchange for faster execution.
+The findings provide valuable insights into choosing the

 ## **Objective:**

 - Evaluate the performance (training/testing time, memory usage) and accuracy of the following KNN variants for nearest neighbor search: